ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 import TabItem from '@theme/TabItem';
 import Button from '@site/src/components/button';

-# Jetton Processing
+# Jetton processing

-## Best Practices on Jettons Processing
+## Best practices on jettons processing

 Jettons are tokens on TON Blockchain, similar to ERC-20 tokens on Ethereum.

-:::info Transaction Confirmation
+:::info Transaction confirmation
 TON transactions become irreversible after a single confirmation.
 To enhance UX/UI, avoid unnecessary waiting times.
 :::

 #### Withdrawal

-[Highload Wallet v3](/v3/documentation/smart-contracts/contracts-specs/highload-wallet#highload-wallet-v3) v3 is the latest solution on the TON Blockchain and the gold standard for jetton withdrawals.
+[Highload Wallet v3](/v3/documentation/smart-contracts/contracts-specs/highload-wallet#highload-wallet-v3): v3 is the latest solution on TON Blockchain and the gold standard for jetton withdrawals.
 It enables batched withdrawals.

-[Batched withdrawals](https://github.com/toncenter/examples/blob/main/withdrawals-jettons-highload-batch.js) allow multiple withdrawals to be processed in batches, ensuring fast and cost-effective transactions.
+[Batched withdrawals](https://github.com/toncenter/examples/blob/main/withdrawals-jettons-highload-batch.js): Allow multiple withdrawals to be processed in batches, ensuring fast and cost-effective transactions.

 #### Deposits
 :::info
 It is recommended to set up multiple MEMO deposit wallets for better performance.
 :::

-[Memo Deposits](https://github.com/toncenter/examples/blob/main/deposits-jettons.js): This method lets you use a single deposit wallet, with users adding a memo for identification.
+[Memo deposits](https://github.com/toncenter/examples/blob/main/deposits-jettons.js): This method lets you use a single deposit wallet, with users adding a memo for identification.
 It eliminates the need to scan the entire blockchain, though it may be slightly less convenient for users.

 [Memo-less deposits](https://github.com/gobicycle/bicycle): This alternative exists but is more difficult to integrate.
 We can assist with implementation if you prefer this approach.
 Please notify us before proceeding.

-### Additional Info
+### Additional info

-:::caution Transaction Notification
+:::caution Transaction notification
-Each service in the Ecosystem is expected to set `forward_ton_amount` to 0.000000001 TON (1 nanoton) when withdrawing a token to send a Jetton Notify on [successful transfer](https://testnet.tonviewer.com/transaction/a0eede398d554318326b6e13081c2441f8b9a814bf9704e2e2f44f24adb3d407), otherwise the transfer will not be compliant.
+Each service in the Ecosystem is expected to set `forward_ton_amount` to 0.000000001 TON (1 nanoton) when withdrawing a token to send a jetton Notify on [successful transfer](https://testnet.tonviewer.com/transaction/a0eede398d554318326b6e13081c2441f8b9a814bf9704e2e2f44f24adb3d407), otherwise the transfer will not be compliant.
 It will not be able to be processed by other CEXs and services.
 :::

 - PRefer to the official JS library from the TON Foundation, [tonweb](https://github.com/toncenter/tonweb), for a JS lib example.